Action through Volunteers and Committees

 - Chamber Staff Liaison: Cindy Larsen, President

-- Chamber Staff Liaison: Morgan Carroll, Advocacy and Manufacturing Manager
+- Chamber Staff Liaison, Morgan Carroll, Director of Business Development

 Committee Membership is by appointment.